rm-hull/psmouse-dkms-alpsv7/README.md

 Lenovo which brought back the physical buttons.
 ALPS passthrough is now working,

-Under the 'configX11' folder, you can fond the files which you need to add under /etc/X11/xorg.conf.d/  path.
+Under the 'configX11' folder, you can find the files which you need to add under the /etc/X11/xorg.conf.d/  path.
-Use 'xinput list' to double check that the MatchProduct string in the X11 configuration files, matches the name of the detected (by your system) input devices.
+Use 'xinput list' to double-check that the 'MatchProduct' string in the X11 configuration files, matches the name of the detected (by your system) input devices.

 psmouse-dkms-alpsv7